rodrigosetti/master-plan/README.md

   -o,--output FILENAME     output file name (.png, .tif, .bmp, .jpg and .pdf
                            supported)
+  --progress-below N       only display projects which progress is < N% --render-parse-error     instead of printing parsing errors, render as an
+                           image
-  --progress-below N       only display projects which progress is < N% -c,--color               color each project by progress -w,--width NUMBER        width of the output image --height NUMBER          height of the output image
+  -c,--color               color each project by progress -w,--width NUMBER        width of the output image --height NUMBER          height of the output image